My Sin Is My Fault

 I’m curious how this man got to such a point.
 What factors influenced his decision to engage in sexual immorality — and to continue in it, unrepentant?
 Is it possible that the troubles in the Corinthian church might have contributed to his sinful choice?
 Did some of his fellow Christians set a poor example of sexual immorality (see 6:15f)?
 Did their bickering and strife (1:11; 3:3) make him to want to rebel?
 Did their confusion about marriage (chapter 7) make him confused enough to become mired in fornication?

 I don’t know.
-But I do know this: As many problems as there were at Corinth, Paul pointed to none of them as an excuse for this man’s behavior.
-As great a discouragement as the Corinthians may have been to their brother, he was the one responsible for his sin.
+But I do know this: As many problems as there were in the church at Corinth, Paul pointed to none of them as an excuse for this man’s behavior.
+Regardless of the degree to which the Corinthians may have been a discouragement to their brother, he was the one responsible for his sin.
 When the church took action to discipline him as God instructed (verses 4-5), he would gain nothing by complaining that their poor examples had driven him to it.

 I believe that is relevant to us.
 Often, Christians who are trying to restore an unfaithful brother get hit with a volley of accusations and criticisms.
-Brother Smith said something that discouraged me, and that’s why I’m acting this way.
+Brother Smith said something that discouraged me, and that’s why I’m unfaithful.
 Sister Jones has a skeleton or two in her closet, so why are they picking on me?
-The rebellious brother, sometimes aided by family or friends, paints himself as a victim.
+The straying brother, sometimes aided by family or friends, paints himself as a victim.
 If the church would just try to understand his situation, he says, they wouldn’t be so unfair to him.
 It’s not his fault.

-Now, I know that Christians sometimes set terrible examples.
+Now, I know there are some instances in which Christians set terrible examples.
 One disciple may say things that deeply wound another.
-One disciple may do things that completely destroy his influence with another.
-It is tragic and sinful when that happens (Matthew 18:6,7).
+One disciple may do things that destroy his influence with another.
+It is tragic and sinful when that happens (see Matthew 18:6-7).
 But even if I have been hurt and disappointed by others, it doesn’t lessen my personal responsibility to the Lord one bit.
 It doesn’t make my choice to sin any less sinful.
-It doesn’t give my brethren any less responsibility to correct me.
+It doesn’t give my brothers and sisters any less responsibility to correct me.
 It doesn’t give them any less right to expect me to repent.

-We need to grow up and face the fact that God holds us accountable for our own actions (Romans 14:12; 2 Corinthians 5:10).
-The sooner we do that, the sooner we can all help one another grow to maturity in Christ.
+We need to grow up and face the fact that God holds us accountable for our actions (Romans 14:12; 2 Corinthians 5:10).
+Whatever factors my influence me, ultimately my sin is my fault.
+The sooner we each come to grips with that, the sooner we can all help one another grow to maturity in Christ.